n1kkou/HTMLImprover/README.md

 - Warns about missing document charset meta
 - Warns about missing or referencing wrong HTML elements from 'href' attributes of anchors
 - Wrans about Javascript code in document HEAD sections

+### Usage:
+Include the htmlimprover.js file in your document and read the console hints to improve your page mark-up.